 You don’t need years of experience under your belt to create well-composed photos.
 Start by using the rule of thirds when framing your shot.
 This basic principle means composing your shot so that points of interest are offset from the center.

-To make using the rule of thirds even easier, you can enable the grid feature in the Camera settings.
+You can enable the grid feature in Settings>Camera>Grid to simplify using the rule of thirds.
 Use the grid to position your subject matter at one of the four grid intersections for expertly composed photos.

 iPhoneography 101: An iPhone photo showing how to apply the rule of thirds